aliyun/aliyun-openapi-net-sdk/README.md

 ```

 ### Use BearerToken to invoke [CCC](https://www.nuget.org/packages/aliyun-net-sdk-ccc/) Product
-You should install the relative Nuget Package when you are running the test demo in your local machine.
+You should install the [CCC Product Nuget Package](https://www.nuget.org/packages/aliyun-net-sdk-ccc/) if you want to run the below demo in your local machine.

 ```csharp
 using Aliyun.Acs.Core;